pammacdotnet/IJIMAI/README.md

 technologies, problems including demonstrations of effectiveness, or tools that use AI with interactive multimedia techniques.

-This template allows researchers to write and send papers to IJIMAI, directly written in Typst!
+[This template][repository] allows researchers to write and send papers to IJIMAI, directly written in Typst!
 IJIMAI is the first journal ever to accept contributions authored in Typst.

 ## Quick start